nugaon/cointainer/EOSIO/README.md

 Suggested to use privatenet instead of testnet for try out the functionalities.

+To track and monitor the blockchain on EOSIO network database fillers must be used.
+With running the 'run_db_fillers.sh' the Container starts a PostgreSQL db filler with the db server on request.
+For the first usage give command with the schema generation flag
+>./run_db_fillers.sh --fpg-create

 ## CLI usage

 Through the * cleosd * CLI is possible to query and modify the blockchain data.